 If you want to avoid the otherwise humid temperatures in Djibouti, you should travel in the winter months from November to March.
 Due to the intense sunshine and the enormous heat (sometimes more than 45 degrees Celsius), which is still favored by the dry Chamsin wind, the summer is unsuitable for a trip to Djibouti.
 Whale sharks can be seen in the Gulf of Tadjoura between October and early February.

 Eritrea is located in northeast Africa on the Red Sea, bordering Djibouti and Sudan.
 It is one of the youngest states in Africa and one of the smallest countries in the east of the African continent.
 Eritrea is still largely unknown as a travel destination, but there is a rich culture and fascinating landscapes to discover.
 The coastal regions and the capital Asmara are particularly worth a visit.
-See AllCityPopulation for country flags of Eritrea and other countries in Africa.

 The climate in Eritrea differs depending on the altitude.
 On the coast of the Red Sea and in the west of the country, it is very hot with constantly high temperatures all year round, which often reach 40 degrees Celsius between June and August.
 The north coast of Eritrea is defined by a relatively low-precipitation rainy season between December and February.
 The central highlands have a mild, temperate climate all year round.

 The optimal travel time should be made dependent on the regions visited.
 For the west of the country and the coast, the dry season months from November to March are good.
 For the central highlands, the period between September and February is recommended.